 The surname Broich was first found in the Rhineland, where the family became noted for its many branches within the region, each house acquiring a status and influence which was envied by the local princes.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.
 The name may derives from the term "Brook" or "Brauk," which means a marshy landscape and was therefore common in the northern regions.

-Important Dates for the Broich family
+Early History of the Broich family

 This web page shows only a small excerpt of our Broich research.
 Another 105 words (8 lines of text) covering the years 1533, 1680, and 1747 are included under the topic Early Broich History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Broich include Brock, Brocke, Brocken, Brockes, Brock, Brokke, Braeuck, Braucker and many more.

 Early Notables of the Broich family (pre 1700)